 This limits the Statistics overview to those time series that contain "Temp" in their name.
-You can also use "BrightCounty" to restrict the list to all of that location, or "Temp Bright" to those that have both parts in the name.
-The statistics table reveals that the time series "Temperature_Outdoor_BrightCounty_Weather" obviously has a minimum of exactly zero.
+You can also type "BrightCounty" to restrict the list to all of that location, or "Temp Bright" to those that have both parts in the name.
+The statistics table reveals that the time series "Temperature_Outdoor_BrightCounty_Weather" obviously has a minimum of exactly zero (see image above).

 Zooming and Adjusting Scales

-The time series view shows that this time series drops to zero quite often.
+The time series view shows that the time series we just selected drops to zero quite often.
 To view such periods in detail, you can zoom into the timeline.

-Drag a blue rectangle around the area of interest using the right (!) mouse button.zeige: blaues rechteck-pfeil-zoom
+Draw a blue rectangle around the area of interest using the right (!) mouse button.

 If you accidentally used the left mouse button, and received an orange rectangle instead of zooming, you can undo this action by using the UNDO button in the toolbar on top of Visplore (or CTRL+Z on the keyboard).

 Zooming is with the right mouse button.
-The left mouse button is explained in a minute.
+The left mouse button selects data, which is explained in a later lesson.